 Let me rephrase the question because I'm glad you're answering it.

-Uh, because people are still fit to be tied over what happened to Colorado from the disenfranchisement standpoint, but people there weren't allowed to vote, Colorado GOP aced them out.
+I opened the program today because people are still fit to be tied over what happened to Colorado from the disenfranchisement standpoint.

-But it's been known that that was going to happen, whether you liked it or not since last August.
+But it's been known that that was going to happen, whether you liked it or not, since last August.

-So why didn't the Trump campaign complain about this a month ago, two months ago, uh last fall?
+So why didn't the Trump campaign complain about this a month ago, two months ago, last fall?

 Why'd they wait till after the whole thing happened to complain about it?